 How To Make Cottage Cheese Chocolate Mousse

 - Step 1: Measure all ingredients, then add the cottage cheese to the blender first, followed by the cocoa powder, maple syrup, and vanilla.
-Blend on high for 60-90 seconds, scraping down the sides once, until completely smooth with no visible curds.
+Blend on high for exactly 60 seconds without stopping.
+This creates a creamy texture without overheating the mousse.

 - Step 2: Divide into cups, top with Greek yogurt or chocolate chips if desired, and serve immediately.
 Chill for 30+ minutes for a firmer chocolate cottage cheese mousse.